Glen went from hallucinations, paranoia, and extreme anxiety to a loving community and a steady job. Here’s how.

 “I had no one to call on,” said Glen.
 “My family just didn’t understand what my mental state was.”

 When we met Glen and introduced him to the Fairweather Lodge, he was self-admittedly “in very bad shape.”

 “All I would do is lay around my apartment every day and watch television.
 I had all my blinds and curtains closed…I wanted it to be as dark as possible.”

 Glen explained that he lived in “a world of hallucinations, depression, anxiety, had very bad dreams and heard voices.”
 He couldn’t sleep or rest for “weeks at a time,” and he was afraid to leave his apartment.
 He only stepped outside to empty the trash and check the mail.

 “I was very afraid of people,” he said.
 This level of anxiety was debilitating for Glen.
 Riding the bus was a particularly scary task.

 “For me, having to ride the bus was a crisis, because not only was I paranoid, but I thought everyone on the bus was either talking about me or simply looking at me.
 It got so bad for me, I had to get off the bus and go back home.”

 When Glen was finally accepted into the Fairweather Lodge program (a supportive housing community run by Endeavors), he was beyond excited!

-“I told them that I would move in on Monday.
+“I told them that I would move in [right away].
 The clients and staff were so nice to me.
 I finally felt I was somebody with a support system and as long as I stayed in the program, that I’d never be alone.
+There’s no doubt in my mind whatsoever that if it wasn’t for them, there’s no telling where I’d be.

-Fairweather has a job program also, where you can work and earn money.
-I’m presently a crew-leader on one of our janitorial crews.
-I’ve made employee of the month two times and to top that off, I made Janitorial employee of the year 2004.
-Can you believe that?
+“I’ve made employee of the month two times,” he grinned.
+“And to top that off, I made Janitorial employee of the year 2004.
+Can you believe that?”